Jasper-1024/block-link-plus/README.md

 You can customize how block link aliases are generated:
 - Default: No alias
-- First x characters: Use the first x characters of the block content as alias
+- First x characters: Use the first x characters of the block content as alias (length configurable in settings)
 - Heading: Use the nearest heading as alias

+The alias feature only applies to regular block links (not for embeds or URIs).

 ### Multi-line Text Blocks